5 ways to improve employee engagement in your organisation

 LEARN MORE

-However, many organisations still do not actively encourage professional growth at work.
 In fact, only 3 in 10 employees believe that someone at work encourages their development.
 If businesses were to improve employee engagement and double that number from three to six, they could realise an 11% improvement in profitability and a 6% increase in customer engagement.
-That’s the power of encouraging your workforce
+That’s the power of encouraging your workforce and finding a great way to enhance their skills.

 highlight boxes icon